quinlan-lab/human-rae-manuscript/README.md

 ![alt text](img/Figure2.png)

 All notebooks to re-create figures are in the [notebooks](https://github.com/quinlan-lab/human-rae-manuscript/tree/main/notebooks) folder of the repo.
 Each notebook is labeleled according to the corresponding manuscript figure (i.e. `figure2.ipynb`), which can be used to reproduce figures in the manuscript (minus some minor aesthetic formatting) using the data files in [data](https://github.com/quinlan-lab/human-rae-manuscript/tree/main/data).
 All data files are also available in the Supplement of the manuscript.
 The statistical analyses associated with each figure can be generated alongside the figures in the notebook.
-Figures in the manuscript were generated with the versions of each library listed below, though more recent versions (if applicable) will likely work, as well.
+Figures in the manuscript were generated with the versions of each library listed below, though more recent versions (if applicable) or slightly older versions will most likely work, as well.

 #### Dependencies